bparanj/crystal/computer/electronics/design/building-blocks.md

 The basic building blocks in electronics are fundamental components and concepts that form the foundation of all electronic circuits and devices.
-These building blocks include both passive and active components, each playing a crucial role in the design and operation of electronic systems.
+These building blocks include both passive and active components, each playing a role in the design and operation of electronic systems.

 ### 1. **Resistors**
    - **Function**: Resistors limit or regulate the flow of electric current in a circuit.
 They are used to control voltage levels, divide voltages, and limit current to safe levels for other components.